LibreCAD/docs/guides/cmdline.rst

    li	line
    ...

-Aliases can be added, modified to suit users' preferences.
+Aliases can be added or modified to suit users' preferences.
 The file is found in the following locations:

    - **Linux**: $HOME/.local/share/LibreCAD/LibreCAD/librecad.alias
    - **Windows**: C:\\Users\\ *{UserName}*\\AppData\\Local\\LibreCAD\\librecad.alias